Mindfulness – Talk 3

 We have to see something alive with our body, and with observation or contemplation – not the idea of something particular.
 Through your body and mind, through your activity, you have to find something alive in everyday life.
 That’s the point that Dogen Zenji always tries to say.

-Not-purity means negating purity, but this not-pure means the spirit of being filled with purity.
+Not-purity means negating purity, but this not-pure means a state of being filled with purity.
 At that time, no purity.
 That is called not-pure.
 At that time you [can] find something alive.
 You can taste, you can experience something alive.
-You have to find it within your body, with your body, and you have to find it through the practice of observation, contemplation, or mindfulness.
+That is [that] you have to find it within your body, with your body, and you have to find it through the practice of observation, contemplation, or mindfulness.

-So [it is] not the idea of mindfulness, because… Let me say that observation is completely pure, perfectly pure, beyond purity or impurity.
+So [it is] not the idea of mindfulness, because… [Let me say] that observation is completely pure, perfectly pure, beyond purity or impurity.
 Why?
 Because if you contemplate or if you observe something, your object, [then] you observe your object.
-That is the dualistic sense; [it is] very common.
+That is the dualistic sense; [this is] very common.
 And then you judge immediately; think something.
-That is really taking care of human life according to “one-way traffic”.
+That is really taking care of human life according to “one-way traffic.”
 You never think of two-way traffic.
-Because if you observe your object, the object observes you.
-In other words, you are observed by your object.
-That is subject and object: subject and object are always interacting like this, simultaneously.
+Because if you observe your object, the object observes you; in other words, you are observed by your object.
+That is subject and object: subject and object are always interwoven, interacting like this, simultaneously.
 But our sense is always setting up subject and object [as] separate, and next moment, [instead of seeing] that interaction, we judge it by our customs or patterns of thinking.
 So that’s why next moment we stumble.

 Buddhism always sees that subject and object, because this is a very natural situation.
-But instead of seeing something and judging it, [the object] being judged by your sense – see something alive between [them], how subject and object are working together.
+But instead of seeing something and judging it […] by your sense… see something alive between [them], how subject and object are working together.
 That is interpenetration, or interdependence, we say.

 1 - 17:15